mhjlam/Photron/README.md

 # Photron

-Monte Carlo Photon Transport Simulation and Interactive 3D Visualization
+**Monte Carlo Photon Transport Simulation and Interactive 3D Visualization**
+Maurits Lam
+2025

 <p align="center">
    <img src="media/photron.gif" alt="Demo Animation" width="720"/>
 </p>

-## Overview

 **Photron** is a Monte Carlo photon transport simulator with real-time 3D visualization for analyzing subsurface light transport in multi-layered materials.
 Built on C++20 and OpenGL 4.5, it combines the proven MCML algorithm with modern rendering for accurate simulation and intuitive visualization of photon behavior in complex geometries.